Hagen (legend): Nibelungenlied

 In the Nibelungenlied, he is called Hagen of Tronje.

 Some versions indicate that Hagen is the "Oheim" of the three kings, i.e. their mother Ute's brother (or brother-in-law, following a now outdated German dual model of indicating and differing between matrilineal and patrilineal kinship).
 Some count him as Gunter's, Gernot's and Giselher's "uncle" (originally a father's brother or brother-in-law, as opposed to "Oheim"), so this may more likely hint to an old custom – nearly, but not yet completely outdated – where people close to a family take over the role of a fatherly / motherly friend and acquire the "honorary title" of an uncle or aunt (see the German expression 'Nennonkel/-tante' – 'termed uncle / -aunt').
 In the German traditions, Hagen is especially grim, implacable, and violent, and in two accounts, one-eyed.

 According to the Thidreks saga, Hagen was Gunnar's (senior?) half-brother.
 Not fully human, though, as being fathered by an elf, on the king's wife while the king was away.
 The Thidreks saga tells that it was Walter of Waskensten (Walter of Aquitaine) who put out Hagen's eye in a fight.

 Hagen takes aim at Siegfried's back with a spear in an 1847 painting by Julius Schnorr von Carolsfeld.

 In these forementioned accounts, it is Hagen who kills the hero Siegfried during a hunt, wounding him on the only part of his body which was not invulnerable.
-This version of the character is the most widely known and appears in Wagner's Der Ring des Nibelungen.
+This version of the character is the most widely known and appears in Wagner's Der Ring des Nibelungen; Generalfeldmarschall Paul von Hindenburg would reference this telling in his 1920 memoir Aus meinem Leben ('From My Life'), as part of a section comparing the event to Germany's loss in World War I, which he had often blamed on domestic politicians per the then-prevalent stab-in-the-back myth.

 In Norse tradition, Hagen's counterpart Högni is less extreme and the actual slayer of Sigurd (the Norse counterpart to Siegfried) is Gutthorm, a younger brother of Gunnar and Högni, who does so when egged on by his elder brothers.

 In German accounts, Gunther and Hagen, along with Kriemhild herself, are the final casualties of the fall of the Nibelungs.
 Hagen refuses to reveal the hiding place of the Nibelung treasure to Kriemhild as long as his king Gunther lives.
 When Gunther is slain, the mortally wounded Hagen continues his refusal with sure knowledge that Gunther cannot now weaken and betray the secret, being decapitated by Kriemhild with Balmung, Siegfried's sword which Hagen had stolen after his death.